chesahkalu/azure_administrator/policy_compliance_with_tags.md

 - Azure provides two types of locks to prevent accidental deletion or modification of resources: `Delete Lock` and `Read-only Lock`.

 - A `Delete Lock` prevents the deletion of a resource.
 It can be removed only by a user with the appropriate permissions.
 This lock is useful when you want to prevent accidental deletion of a resource.
-It is applied at the resource level, but the object can still be modified.
+It is applied at the resource level, `but the object can still be modified`.

 - A `Read-only Lock` prevents all modifications to a resource.
 This includes deleting the resource, but also any modifications to the resource's properties.